Driven by the power

 Almost every cell in our body contains hundreds of tiny power plants called mitochondria that are responsible for approximately 90% of the energy demands of cells.

 Mitochondria are unique organelles: connected in a dynamic network, they use oxygen to convert carbohydrates, free fatty acids and proteins into Adenosine Triphosphate (ATP), a chemical compound that provides energy to almost every chemical reaction in our cells.
-This energy is used in many fundamental signalling and metabolic pathways (including steroid hormone production, proliferation and apoptosis cell decisions, cholesterol metabolism, and the process and synthesis of key metabolites) impacting most areas of cell biology and health.
+This energy is used in many fundamental signaling and metabolic pathways (including steroid hormone production, proliferation and cell death decisions, cholesterol metabolism, and the synthesis of key metabolites) impacting most areas of cell biology and health.

 These organelles are unique in another aspect: they are the only human organelle that harbors its own genome – termed mitochondrial DNA, or mtDNA.
 Over the course of evolution, mitochondria have evolved to enable humans to adapt to multiple metabolic requirements.
 Therefore, over time, the mtDNA of these organelles have amassed single nucleotide polymorphisms, SNPs, some of which enable nuanced differences in bioenergetics and mitochondrial function.
 These SNPs define different human haplogroups, groups with mitochondrial sequence differences that represent major branch points defined by human migration out of Africa and population of the globe.
 A subset of these SNPs, these small changes of the mitochondrial genome (adaptive polymorphisms), have enabled us to live and thrive in areas as diverse as the cold Arctic circle to the Saharan desert.